nicholas-roether/quicksend-server/README.md

 Currently, the following API routes are implemented:
 - `/user`
   - POST `/create`: Creating new users
-  - GET  `/info`:   Get information about the authenticated user
+  - GET  `/info`:   Get information about a user
 - `/devices`
   - POST `/add`:    Add a new device for the authenticated user
   - POST `/remove`: Remove a device for the authenticated user